 Using the manual mode, select the first station preset.
 Generally, this will either be the station you listen to most often or the first station on the dial that you listen to frequently.
 Use whatever sequence is easy for you to remember.
-To enter this station in memory, depress and hold the No. 1 memory preset switch.
+To enter this station in memory, depress and hold the No.1 memory preset switch.
 An indicator will illuminate above the switch you have preset.
-While the switch is held, you will hear the volume decrease and the indicator above the switch will start to flash.
+While the switch is held, you will hear the volume decrease.
 When the volume returns to its original level, release the switch.
-The indicator will stop flashing and that station will be memorized.
+The indicator will flash once and that station will be memorized.
 Tune to the next station you want memorized and repeat the procedure on the next preset switch.
 To call up a memorized station, simply tap the appropriately numbered memory preset.